secretstar919/messengerx-js/README.md

 ![alt text](https://www.messengerx.io/img/logo.png 'MessengerX.io')

-# machaao - build, develop and launch your chat apps on website and android
+# machaao - Build, develop and launch your chat apps on Web and Android
-NodeJS package for MessengerX.io HTTP APIs machaao is a NodeJS based npm library for building chatbots using MessengerX APIs.
+NodeJS package for MessengerX.io REST APIs

+Machaao is a NodeJS based npm library for building chatbots using MessengerX APIs.

 ## Documentation